RevanthKumarG/Ineuron_Assignments/README.md

-# Ineuron_Assignments
+# Ineuron_Python_Assignments
-You can find all assignments of Ineuron full stack data science course.
+You can find all Python assignments of Ineuron full stack data science course.